How to Avoid Passing Anxiety on to Your KidsEn Español

 On a recent afternoon, JD Bailey was trying to get her two young daughters to their dance class.
 A work assignment delayed her attempts to leave the house, and when Bailey was finally ready to go, she realized that her girls still didn’t have their dance clothes on.
 She began to feel overwhelmed and frustrated, and in the car ride on the way to the class, she shouted at her daughters for not being ready on time.
 “Suddenly I was like, ‘What am I doing?'” she recalls, filled with anxiety. “‘This isn’t their fault.
 This is me.’ ”

-Bailey has dealt with anxiety for as long as she can remember, but it has become more acute since the birth of her second daughter, when she began to experience postpartum depression.
-She knows that her anxiety occasionally causes her to lash out at her daughters when she doesn’t really mean to, and she can see that it affects them.
+Bailey has dealt with anxiety for as long as she can remember, and she knows that her anxiety occasionally causes her to lash out at her daughters when she doesn’t really mean to, and she can see that it affects them.
 “You see it in your kids’ face,” Bailey says.
 “Not that they’re scared, but just the negativity: ‘Oh my God, my mommy’s upset.’
 You’re their rock.
 They don’t want to see you upset.”

 Taking cues from you